vic-ma/howtodismantle.github.io/_posts/2024-02-29-Dismantle-BAPI_PRODORD_GET_DETAIL-How-to-get-production-order-details-from-SAP.md

   - name: SAPProdOrderGetDetails.pbmx
     url: /assets/2024-02-29/SAPProdOrderGetDetails.pbmx
 ---
-Peakboard goes very well together will lots of topics around SAP production.
-In this article we will cover a simple task to access the components of a production order in SAP.
-The term "components" covers products that are needed to fullfill a production order.
-This can be different kinds of material like parts to build the actual target product or other materials like additional things that are packed into the box (e.g. a handbook).
-Materials can but not must be necessaryily be bound to a certain operation of the production order.
+Peakboard works well with a lot of topics relating to SAP production.
+In this, article we will learn how to access the components of a production order in SAP.

+The term *components* refers to products that are needed to fulfill a production order.
+For example, parts to build the target product, or additional things that are packed into the box (like a manual).
+Materials can optionally be bound to a certain operation of the production order.

-After accessing the production order in SAP (transaction CO03) we can have a look at the components by clicking on the components button.
+After accessing the production order in SAP (transaction `CO03`), we take a look at the components by clicking the components button.

 ![image](/assets/2024-02-29/005.png)

-Usually the needed components generate additional logistic processes (like getting the material from the warehouse and preparing them for assemblation).
+Usually, the needed components generate additional logistic processes (like getting the material from the warehouse and preparing them for assembly).

 ![image](/assets/2024-02-29/010.png)

-## Understanding the BAPI BAPI_PRODORD_GET_DETAIL
+## Understand `BAPI_PRODORD_GET_DETAIL`

-The RFC function module BAPI_PRODORD_GET_DETAIL is a standard BAPI (Business Application Programming Interface) to request information about a production order in SAP.
-It's available in any SAP system where the production module is active.
+The RFC function module `BAPI_PRODORD_GET_DETAIL` requests information about a production order in SAP.
+It's a standard BAPI (Business Application Programming Interface) and is available in any SAP system where the production module is active.

-The screenshot shows the function module in transaction SE37 with which you can find out all necessary details about the function module.
+The following screenshot shows the function module in transaction `SE37`.
+You can use this to learn all the necessary details about the function module.
-You can see in the screenshot that this function module has two import parameters that are relevant for us.
-NUMBER is the number of the production order.
-And ORDER_OBJECTS is a structure to define which parts of the order you want to be part of the response of the call.
+You can see in the screenshot that this function module has two import parameters that are relevant to us.
+* `NUMBER` is the number of the production order.
+* `ORDER_OBJECTS` is a structure that defines which parts of the order you want to be part of the response to the call.

 ![image](/assets/2024-02-29/020.png)

-let's dive deeper into the ORDER_OBJECTS structure.
-There are several elements we can place an X if we want to have this as part of the reponse.
-As we're interested in the components we will place an X in the COMPONENTS attribute of the structure.
-The reason why the function module works like this is to simplify the complexity of the call.
-If the caller is not interested in for example the header data, we just don't put an X into HEADER.
-That makes the call perform much faster because it avoids unnecessary internal database queries.
+Let's dive deeper into the `ORDER_OBJECTS` structure.
+There are several elements we can select if we want to include them in the response.
+Because we're interested in the components, we select the `COMPONENTS` attribute of the structure.

+The function module works like this in order to reduce the complexity of the call.
+If the caller is not interested in the header data, for example, we can just not select `HEADER`.
+That makes the call perform much faster, because it avoids unnecessary internal database queries.

 ![image](/assets/2024-02-29/030.png)